At Presbyterian, it's not just what we do that matters. It's how we do it. How we do things here makes all the difference.

 We offer all employees a robust, day-one effective benefits plan consisting of medical, dental, vision and more.
 Exceptional retirement plans 403b retirement savings program with both matching programs and employer contributions.

-Presbyterian Healthcare Services exists to improve the health of patients, members and the communities we serve.
-We are a locally owned, not-for-profit healthcare system of nine hospitals, a statewide health plan and a growing multi-specialty medical group.
-Founded in New Mexico in 1908, we are the state's largest private employer with over 14,000 employees, including 1,200 providers and 4,000 nurses.
+Presbyterian Healthcare Services exists to improve the health of patients, members, and the communities we serve.
+We are a locally owned, not?for?profit healthcare system with:

 What the Area Offers: